Amazon SageMaker vs Microsoft Azure Machine Learning Studio comparison

 Find out what your peers are saying about Amazon SageMaker vs. Microsoft Azure Machine Learning Studio and other solutions.
 Updated: March 2024.

-Amazon SageMaker is ranked 5th in Data Science Platforms with 18 reviews while Microsoft Azure Machine Learning Studio is ranked 2nd in Data Science Platforms with 48 reviews.
-Amazon SageMaker is rated 7.2, while Microsoft Azure Machine Learning Studio is rated 7.6.
+Amazon SageMaker is ranked 5th in Data Science Platforms with 19 reviews while Microsoft Azure Machine Learning Studio is ranked 2nd in Data Science Platforms with 50 reviews.
+Amazon SageMaker is rated 7.4, while Microsoft Azure Machine Learning Studio is rated 7.6.
 The top reviewer of Amazon SageMaker writes "Easy to use and manage, but the documentation does not have a lot of information".
 On the other hand, the top reviewer of Microsoft Azure Machine Learning Studio writes "Good support for Azure services in pipelines, but deploying outside of Azure is difficult".
-Amazon SageMaker is most compared with Databricks, Azure OpenAI, Google Vertex AI, Domino Data Science Platform and Dataiku Data Science Studio, whereas Microsoft Azure Machine Learning Studio is most compared with Databricks, Google Vertex AI, Azure OpenAI, TensorFlow and IBM Watson Studio.
+Amazon SageMaker is most compared with Databricks, Azure OpenAI, Google Vertex AI, Domino Data Science Platform and Dataiku Data Science Studio, whereas Microsoft Azure Machine Learning Studio is most compared with Google Vertex AI, Databricks, Azure OpenAI, TensorFlow and IBM SPSS Statistics.
 See our Amazon SageMaker vs. Microsoft Azure Machine Learning Studio report.

 See our list of best Data Science Platforms vendors and best AI Development Platforms vendors.